davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-my-eyes-adored-you-mar-26-2026.md

 ---
 title: I found my "lost" ratchet straps; that's pretty exciting.
-Also drew a karaoke cartoon.
 date: 2026-03-26T00:00:00
 excerpt: I did have to untangle the ones I found, which worked for two out of the four.
 summary: I did have to untangle the ones I found, which worked for two out of the four.